\(\renewcommand\AA{\unicode{x212B}}\)

 Description

 A polarised He3 cell decays over time.
-At the end of its life, it will be fully depolarized and a run is created to find the depolarized transmission rate through the helium.
+At the end of its life, the cell is be actively depolarized and a run is created to find the depolarized transmission rate through the helium.
 This allows for more effective efficiency corrections.

 Usage